oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/README_1.md

  **Notes:**

 * Note that the Oracle RAC on Docker Container releases are supported only for test and development environments, but not for production environments.
 * If you are planning to build and deploy Oracle RAC 18.3.0, you need to download Oracle 18.3.0 Grid Infrastructure and Oracle Database 18.3.0 Database.
 You also need to download Patch# p28322130_183000OCWRU_Linux-x86-64.zip from [Oracle Technology Network](https://www.oracle.com/technetwork/database/database-technologies/clusterware/downloads/docker-4418413.html).
 Stage it under containerfiles/18.3.0 folder.
 * If you are planning to build and deploy Oracle RAC 12.2.0.1, you need to download Oracle 12.2.0.1 Grid Infrastructure and Oracle Database 12.2.0.1 Database.
 You also need to download Patch# p27383741_122010_Linux-x86-64.zip from [Oracle Technology Network](https://www.oracle.com/technetwork/database/database-technologies/clusterware/downloads/docker-4418413.html).
 Stage it under containerfiles/12.2.0.1 folder.

-### Podman
+### Podman Container Files

 This project offers sample container files for Oracle Grid Infrastructure and Oracle Real Application Clusters for dev and test: